oSequencer.Add 10, "ID1", 1

 If it is the value of the Date type, then it is the date and time when to release the item.
 The Date type cannot be set if the "1 = items start chronologically, timeout is delay between them" is set.
 Possible change of the computer time has no influence to the absolute time of starting the items.
 The items are started in the set absolute time (according to the new time).
 For example, the item that had to be started in 14:00:00, is started in 14:00:00 of the new time.

-"thread:xxx;" - Defining the thread where the onStep event will be called for this item.
+"thread:xxx;" - Specifies the thread where the onStep event will be fired for this item.
 The setting is relevant only if the PmSequencer object uses the worh thread (see the configurator "Used thread"), is then ignored.
-Using this option see PmSequencer and How to start selected scripts in another thread.
+The usage of this option see PmSequencer and How to start selected scripts in another thread.